Here's What You Can Do With A Higher Credit Score

 Curious About What You Can Actually Do With A Higher Credit Score?
 Here Are Some Great Examples That Will Help Motivate You.

-In the USA and most developed countries on earth, credit - in one form or another - is an important part of modern living.
-There are so many businesses and industries that revolve around lending, it's hard to imagine how life would be without it.
+In the USA and most other developed countries, credit - in one form or another - is an important part of modern living.
+There are so many businesses and industries that revolve around lending, it's hard to imagine how we could function without it.
 Integrated into nearly every facet of both business and personal finance, credit is a large part of what makes the wheels of global economics go around.
-It simplifies the purchases of materials and goods for businesses, and makes it possible for individuals to accomplish goals that would otherwise be out of reach.
+It simplifies the purchases of materials and goods for businesses and makes it possible for individuals to accomplish goals that would otherwise be out of reach.
 It's how we pull things together throughout our lives, and at times, it's what allows us to splurge on the simple self-indulgences that we don't mind paying interest on.

 Achieving and maintaining a good credit score is one of the best financial moves an individual can make.
 When used responsibly, credit offers us an improved quality of life, access to bigger and better opportunities, and the ability to take control over emergency situations when we find ourselves in a bind.
 While mastering credit doesn't have to be a difficult task, it does require planning, patience, and responsible decision making.
 If you handle it correctly you'll expand your credit profile and your score will surely rise.
 But what could you do with a higher credit score?
 Let's take a look.